elinorpd/MAIS202-final-project/README.md

 1. deliverables/
 	* deliverables submitted to the MAIS Intro to ML Bootcamp organizers
 2. model/
-	* Data, final model, vectorizer, and Python scripts used to train the SGD model
+	* final model, vectorizer, and Python file used to train the SGD model
 3. templates/
 	* HTML template for landing and prediction page
 4. webapp.py